Chapter 6 Renouncing Custody

 What a happy family of three.

-Evelyn looked at it for a long time.
+Evelyn glanced at it for long.

 Then she turned off the screen and placed her phone face-down on the table.